Poonam-3092/Hotel_Management_Web/README.md

 # Hotel_Management_Web
-I devloped this hotel management website using PHP and MYSQL
+I devloped this hotel management website using Html, Css, PHP and MYSQL